 How is the qualification assessed?

 You will build up a portfolio, which is a collection of examples or evidence of your work that demonstrates your skills and ability, such as a work diary, photos, statements from your employer and colleagues and examples of completed tasks.
-End-point assessment consists of practical tasks, observations, oral questioning, written questions, assignments and written tests.
+End-point assessment consists of practical tasks, observations, oral questioning, written questions, assignments and online tests.

 The Functional Skills are assessed through online tests.